Uniqueness of a positive solution for the Laplace equation with indefinite superlinear boundary condition

 \subsection{Known results for positive solutions $u\leq1$}

-In this subsection, we focus our consideration on nonnegative solutions $u$ of \eqref{lpr} such that $u\leq1$ in $\overline{\Omega}$, and summarize known results for them from \cite{MN2011jde, MN2016jmaa}, as illustrated by Figure \ref{figuleq1m}.
-By applying the SMP and BPL, a nonconstant positive solution $u$ implies that $0<u<1$ in $\overline{\Omega}$.
+In this subsection, we focus our consideration on nonnegative solutions $u$ of \eqref{lpr} such that $u\leq1$ in $\overline{\Omega}$, and summarize the known results from \cite{MN2011jde, MN2016jmaa}, as illustrated by Figure \ref{figuleq1m}.
+By applying the strong maximum principle and boundary point lemma, a nonconstant positive solution $u$ implies that $0<u<1$ in $\overline{\Omega}$.

 When $\int_{\partial\Omega}r\neq 0$, in view of positive solutions $u(x)\in (0,1)$ in $\overline{\Omega}$, it suffices to consider the case of $\int_{\partial\Omega}r<0$ because all the results obtained for this case can be converted automatically into the case of $\int_{\partial\Omega}r>0$.
 Indeed, using the change $U=1-u$, we transform \eqref{lpr} into the problem